TIME 2020 – 2021

 The inclusion of a network was an important part of the new campus to give the digital space a human touch.

-450 students were actively using the Traumjob Campus within the first year.
+450 students were actively using the Traumjob Campus within the first year after launching and is now, as of 2025, utilised by more than 4000 students nationwide.

-After the launch of the new campus, 450 students across Germany were given access to the campus.
-After taking part in one of the encouragement seminars, they used the various modules for their personal development and study advice either individually or in tandem with their classmates.
+After the launch, 450 students across Germany were given access to the campus.
+Following their participation in one of the seminars at the school, they started using the modules for their personal development either individually or in tandem with their classmates.

-‘Mein Mutiger Weg’ reached the second rank and gained funding from ‘Digital engagiert’ – an initiative by Amazon, AWS, and Stifterverband.
+Funding gained at Hackathon by ‘Digital engagiert’ – an initiative by Amazon, AWS, and Stifterverband.

 © Linda Klotzbach 2023